 Step 4 — Baggage claim and exit

-Collect your luggage, then head towards the exit.
-In Phnom Penh, drivers and agencies are waiting for you in the arrivals hall.
+Collect your luggage, then head to the exit.
+In Phnom Penh, drivers and agencies await you in the arrival hall.
 If you have not booked transportation, official taxis and tuk-tuks are available at the exit — avoid touts inside who charge inflated rates.

-In Siem Reap — be aware of the distance
+In Siem Reap — watch out for the distance

 Unofficial tip at immigration

-Some agents at the border or at the visa counter may slip a form with a dollar bill on it — this is an invitation to pay an unofficial "supplement".
+Some agents at the border or at the visa counter may slip a form with a dollar bill on top — this is an invitation to pay an unofficial "tip".
 You can politely ignore it and take back your passport.
 You are not obligated to pay.

 Booking at the last minute?
 The visa on arrival (35 USD, cash USD only) is available at all Cambodian international airports.
-Ensure you have clean, unwrinkled bills — damaged bills are sometimes refused.
+Bring clean, unwrinkled bills — damaged bills are sometimes refused.

-Don’t forget the e-Arrival Card: since July 2024, this is a mandatory formality separate from the visa, to be filled out for free on arrival.gov.kh within the 7 days before your flight.
+Don’t forget the e-Arrival Card: since July 2024, it is a mandatory formality separate from the visa, to be filled out for free at arrival.gov.kh within 7 days before your flight.
 You have your visa but not your e-Arrival?
 Immigration may block you.

 In any case: check the expiration date of your passport well before booking your flight.
-Renewing a French passport takes several weeks — don’t get stuck two months before departure.
+Renewing a French passport takes several weeks — don’t find yourself stuck two months before departure.

 On nous pose souvent ces questions